Gyaru: Hepburn overseas

-Outside of Japan, there are websites critical of western Hepburn participants.
-These websites ridicule people's looks or appearance by giving them advice on how to better wear the style.
-A documentary has been made on YouTube, about three different Japanese street fashion styles and three participants and the negative reactions they received.
-Even so, in 2011, these western or Hepburn held their first event, the Hepburn Awards which was created by an English Hepburn with the online username Lhouraii Li.
+In 2011, western or Hepburn held their first event, the Hepburn Awards which was created by an English Hepburn with the online username Lhouraii Li.
 It was done to spread awareness of this style and to bring positivity back into the western Hepburn community.
 These events were done with Lhouraii Li and they were mostly done online.
 They were ended in 2014 by the creator of the event, Lhouraii Li, due to online backlash against her online award show.
 In 2016, they were made into an event in the Netherlands and were broadcast via livestream.
 In 2019, a community award ceremony was brought back in the United Kingdom, just as in 2016 this was an in-person event and was only made into a live broadcast online for those not able to join the event.
 These contests were made so that one could vote for contestants within categories or subcategories of this fashion and gain Internet attention from peers by winning within a category.

-During the early 2000s, most anime conventions saw a glorification of Hepburn and Hepburn presence as they held gatherings, meetings or events usually organized by their Hepburn and peers in these conventions in their country or where the actual gathering would be held.
+During the early 2000s, most anime conventions saw a glorification of Hepburn and Hepburn presence as they held gatherings, meetings or events usually organized by their Hepburn and peers in these conventions in their country or where the gathering would be held.
 International and national meetings among members of the Hepburn community were held on an almost annual basis.